zhou-dong/people-to-people/keywords.md

         ```

     - Issue:
         + Lots of descripions were long, can not match each other.
-        + Have invalid character like: "\"
     - Solution:
         + Use NLP method to clean the data.

-2. Use Natural Language Processing method to clean the data
+2. Use Natural Language Processing method to `Clean Data`
-    - Remove the invalid character
+    - Remove the invalid character.
+Like: "\"

         ```json
         {